openmetalio/openmetal-docs/docs/kubernetes-guides/rancher.md

 ## What's Next?

 You've now deployed a Kubernetes cluster using RKE1.
 You can now deploy workloads to the cluster.
-However, likely want to deploy an Openstack load balancer and persistent volumes as well.
+However, likely want to deploy an OpenStack load balancer and persistent volumes as well.

 To do this, you'll need to setup OpenStack Cloud Provider resources.
 We're in the